nsc-norway/pipeline/tests/README.txt

   * test_module.py -- This file contains all of the test code.
   * tools/         -- Directory containing scripts used to prepare the tests.
 Not actually part of the testing code.

+### Requirements ###

+The tests require the `mock` library in order to run.

+Some requirements of `pipeline` are mocked out, but the following commands need to be present:

+  * `rsync`
+  * `tar`
+  * `cp`

+Furthermore, this Python library is required in order to test the gathering of run statistics:

+  * `illuminate`

+(illuminate is not a strict runtime dependency of the pipeline, since it can get stats from text files and from LIMS also.
+Due to the targeted nature of the tests, illuminate is absolutely required for running the tests)

 ### Running the tests ###